Car Accident Trial Process in DC

 Only some court cases go according to plan.
 The claimant may be eligible to appeal their court case in certain situations.
 The plaintiff can generally only appeal a case if there was a mistake of law at the trial level.
 So, if the plaintiff does not like a finding of fact and determination by the jury or the judge about who is at fault, how bad the injuries were, or the value of the case, that is likely unappealable.
 Appealing a DC car accident case requires following the letter of the law.
 Understand that it is not easy to make it to the appellate level.

 There is no requirement that the appellate level grant us further review.
-This means they can reject our appeal and we will not even get to be heard at the second level.
-Having said that, our DC car accident lawyers understand what it takes to get to that level, and can leverage the information in your case to give you the best chance possible.
+This means they can reject our appeal, and we will not even get to be heard at the second level.
+Having said that, our DC car accident lawyers understand what it takes to get to that level and can leverage the information in your case to give you the best chance possible.
 If there is a mistake of law by the trial judge, an error about a jury instruction, or a potential juror should not have been stricken, we can file an appeal.
 But that would be the only way to appeal the mistake of law, not that they can file an error of fact.
 If you need help with a car accident case, please feel free to seek experienced legal help.
 Reach out to learn the nuances of appealing a DC car accident case.

 De Novo